emillynMellyne/etl-playstation-collection-tracker/README.md

 # ETL PlayStation 1 Collection Tracker

-An ETL to extract and track PlayStation1 games of an collection.
+An ETL process to extract and track PlayStation 1 games from a collection.

 # Description
 PS1 games are extracted from the PlayStation Datacenter website ([https://psxdatacenter.com/ntsc-u_list.html](https://psxdatacenter.com/ntsc-u_list.html)) using web scraping with the BeautifulSoup library.
-The data is then stored in a SQLite database using SQLAlchemy for the creation and population of the tables.
+The data is then stored in an SQLite database using SQLAlchemy for the creation and population of tables.

 The database stores the following information: